neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/README.md

 ### Section 1: Callback functions and button click events

 - [ ] Explain the concept of callback functions
-  - A function that is passed `as an argument` into another function.
+  - A function that is passed `as an argument` into another function
-- [ ] Show callback functions in a known context: button event handlers
+- [ ] Show callback functions in a known context: event handlers
+  - We have seen that many times already
 - [ ] Show an anonymous function as callback
 - [ ] Show a named function as callback